CS-6476-project/segmentation/docs/index.md

 One drawback of using K-Means is that one has to specify the number of clusters.
 To avoid blindly trying different ‘k’ values for each image and each feature space, we used the number of modes picked up by Mean Shift as the value of ‘k’ for that particular image and that feature space.
 Instead of manually looking at each image, and guessing the number of clusters for each feature space of that image, we were able to automate the process and save a great deal of time and computer resources.
 We believe this choice is justified since it represents domain knowledge injection into our problem.

-We used the benchmarking code provided by the BSDS500 dataset maintainers to obtain our metrics.
-This ensured that our metrics were reliably computed and were in a format that is easy to compare with existing benchmarks.
-The following metrics were computed for each algorithm and feature space:
+We used the benchmarking code provided by the BSDS500 dataset maintainers to compute the following metrics reliably:

-1. F-measure; used to evaluate segment boundaries.
+1. F-measure; used to evaluate contour lines obtained from segmented regions.
 [2]
 2. Probabilistic Rand Index (PRI), Variation of Information (VOI) and Segmentation Covering; region-based metrics used to evaluate the quality of segments.
 [2]

-An obstacle we faced was figuring out how to convert our segmented images into a format that can be interpreted by the benchmarking code.
-This was especially challenging since we wrote our code in Python, but the benchmarking code has been written in MATLAB.
+An obstacle we faced was figuring out how to convert our segmented images into a format that could be interpreted by the benchmarking code.
+It was especially challenging since we wrote our code in Python, but the benchmarking code has been written in MATLAB.

 **TODO** @Sanskriti _Mention libraries used to implement Normalized Cut.
 Any obstacles faced?
 Any design choices, or judgment calls?_

+**TODO** @Prabhav _Mention the limitation of our Normalized Cut implementation to explain why incorporating position into the feature space degrades the results._

 For the state-of-the-art deep learning approach, we chose the Context Encoding Network (EncNet) implementation by H. Zhang et al. (2018) [3].
 The training code and pre-trained models are readily available on [GitHub](https://github.com/zhanghang1989/PyTorch-Encoding).
 We decided against taking a transfer learning approach since the BSDS500 dataset lacks class labels, so tuning a larger, pre-trained EncNet on BSDS500 was not possible without a lot of manual annotation work.
-In some sense, this is good test of EncNet's ability to generalize to a novel dataset that it has not seen before.
+In some sense, this is a good test of EncNet's ability to generalize to a novel dataset that it has not seen before.

 ## Experiments and Results